rschristian/InstagramScraper/README.md

 dotnet run
 ```

 A GUI will appear that you can use to run the program.
 You will need to provide a username to target (case insensative), and you can optionally put in your own username and password.
 In the case of story capture, Instagram does force a login, even on otherwise public profiles.
-None of your credentials are stored anywhere; the program simple transfers what you put into the text box to the Instagram login form.
+None of your credentials are stored anywhere; the program simply transfers what you put into the text box to the Instagram login form.